 Any filmmaker looking to shoot on Nauru should be aware that filming permissions are sensitive due to the country’s housing of political refugees seeking asylum in Australia.
 Its detention centers attracted international attention and, though many refugees have been relocated, Nauru’s government remains cautious in its approach to the media.
 That said, based on our experiences in the country, filming permissions are not impossible.

-Nauru is an extremely small, volcanic island country with deserted beaches and empty factories, and is surrounded by coral and jagged rock.
-Filmmakers looking for a one-of-a-kind, isolated island location with an extremely unique look and feel can find such a place in Nauru.
+Nauru is an extremely small, volcanic island country with deserted beaches, empty factories, and is surrounded by coral and jagged rock.
+Filmmakers looking for a one of a kind, isolated island location with an extremely unique look and feel can find such a place in Nauru.